 There are several common ways to add content to Carmen:

-- Adding hyperlinks to external content
+- Adding descriptive hyperlinks to external content

-2. Add alternate text for images
+2. Add alternative text for images

 Images add to a rich and engaging online course.
 However, students with vision disabilities rely on a screen reader to describe images to them so that they can gather the same meaning and context as sighted students.
 Carmen has several ways to add images to course content.
-Check out the video below for some easy ways to add alternate (alt) text to images depending on the method you use for uploading and adding images to the course.
+Check out the video below for some easy ways to add alternative (alt) text to images depending on the method you use for uploading and adding images to the course.

 3. Use descriptive hyperlinks

 While it's easy just to copy and paste a link, this is not an accessible (or super helpful) way to link students to additional content.
 Check out the video below for a demonstration of how to add hyperlinks in a way that is accessible and usable by all.
-In addition, check out the article Links and Hyperlinks from WebAim.

 4. Setup accessible tables